Who am I ??? I asked my husband for help answering that question.

 *** I want MMF to be a place to find encouragement, and coping ideas.
 In time, I hope my daughter (Melissa Apperson) will be encouraged, in these readings, while continuing to move forward, glancing back, seeing the hurdles that God has given us the might to bound over.

-I am not an expert on loss, although, I have lost more than 4 grandparents-some I wasn’t able to meet.
+I am not an expert on loss, although, I have lost more than 4 grandparents-some I never met.
 I have lost relatives that were very dear to me.
 Co-workers, bosses and very dear friends are on my list of losses.
-My bio-Mom died, a few years ago, before we could meet.
+My biological mother died, a few years ago, before we could meet.
 Each person held a special place in my life.
 I am one of those people who takes loss extremely hard.
 I tend to have an abundance of emotions.

 MMF is my non-private place for dealing with the death of my son, Shawn Apperson, on May 3, 2013.
+It is, also, a place friends and relatives can go and read how I really am doing.
+I understand that my raw emotions can be difficult to handle and reading them might be easier for most.
 The months he was in the hospital because of 73% deep tissue burns, I did frequent post updates, on his condition.
 After Shawn died, folks encouraged me not to stop writing.
 They think it will be helpful in my grief process.

 For the most part I have been posting on the weekends.
 So far, that seems the best time for my full schedule.